spectrocloud/librarium/packages/docs/content/06-integrations/00-vault.md

 ## Supported Use cases

 1. Running a Vault Service:
-    * Vault is setup to run in **Dev mode** by default and so, vault will be unsealed and initialized.
+    * Vault is set up to run in **Dev mode** by default and so, Vault will be unsealed and initialized.
     * For production use cases, we recommend disabling Dev mode and enable HA.
     * Also, see [Production Checklist](https://www.vaultproject.io/docs/platform/k8s/helm/run#architecture) recommendations.
 1. Injecting application secrets from an external Vault into pods (**Agent Injector**).